tlswg/tls13-spec/draft-ietf-tls-tls13.md

 resumption master secret computed by connection N and needed to form connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.

+The "psk_binder" extension forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established and the session where it was used.
+This binding transitively includes the original handshake transcript, because that transcript is digested into the values which produce the Resumption Master Secret.
+This requires that both the KDF used to produce the RMS and the MAC used to compute the psk_binder be collision resistant.
+These are properties of HKDF and HMAC respectively when used with collision resistant hash functions and producing output of at least 256 bits.
+Any future replacement of these functions MUST also provide collision resistance.
+Note: the "psk_binder" does not cover the binder values from other PSKs, though they are included in the Finished MAC.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).